-Senator MITCH McCONNELL (Republican, Kentucky): I'm here today to announce that we have got 44 signatures on a letter to the president indicating that we don't intend to move forward on the nomination of a new secretary of commerce or any other trade-related position that requires confirmation of the Senate.
+MITCH MCCONNELL: I'm here today to announce that we have got 44 signatures on a letter to the president indicating that we don't intend to move forward on the nomination of a new secretary of commerce or any other trade-related position that requires confirmation of the Senate.

-Senator JOHN BARRASSO (Republican, Wyoming): Instead of appointing a truly an economic leader, he has appointed an environmental extremist.
+JOHN BARRASSO: Instead of appointing a truly an economic leader, he has appointed an environmental extremist.

 WELNA: That's Wyoming Senator John Barrasso.
 He says the president's pick to head commerce would make it harder and more expensive for the private sector to create jobs.